 - Learn from leading researchers in the field: Joel Katz, Canada Research Chair in Health Psychology; J Douglas Crawford, Canada Research Chair in Visual-Motor Neuroscience; and Gordon Flett, Canada Research Chair in Personality & Health

-- Participate in research in one of our many research centres, including the renowned Centre for Vision Research, the LaMarsh Centre for Research on Violence & Conflict Resolution and the York University Psychology Clinic.
+- Participate in research in one of our many research centres, including the renowned Centre for Vision Research, the LaMarsh Centre for Child and Youth Research, and the York University Psychology Clinic.